xbukov15/atom-clang/README.md

 * C++11 compiler, either GCC or Clang
 * LibClang 3.8 or greater

 LibClang is detected via `llvm-config` command.
-Currently, it must be called `llvm-config` exactly.
-Not `llvm-config-3.8`, etc. I am looking into better ways to handle this, but node-gyp is limited in some sense.
+It needs to build and link against the LibClang headers and library.
+It attempts to find the newest version of `llvm-config` it can on your system.
+Currently, I do not know of way at package install time through Atom to let the user specify which one to use.
+See [llvm-config.sh](https://github.com/joeroback/atom-clang/blob/master/llvm-config.sh).

 Currently, this only works on Linux and Mac.
 I do not have a Windows computer.
 I would welcome any patches / pull requests to add Windows support.